luiswirth/bsc-thesis/src/matter/ddf.typ

 === Reconstruction: Whitney-Interpolation via the Whitney map

-There is a one-to-one correspondence between $k$-cochain and Whitney $k$-form @whitney:geointegration
+There is a one-to-one correspondence between $k$-cochains and Whitney $k$-forms
+@whitney:geointegration.
 We have already seen how to obtain a cochain from a continuous differential form via cochain-projection.
-This is how we can obtain the cochain corresponding to a Whitney form.
 But what about the other way?
 How can we reconstruct a continuous differential form from a cochain?

 This reconstruction is achieved by the so called *Whitney map* @whitney:geointegration.
 $
   W: C^k (mesh; RR) -> cal(W)^k (mesh) subset.eq Lambda^k (Omega)
-$

-$
+  \
   W(c) = sum_(sigma in mesh_k) c(sigma) omega_sigma
 $
 It can be seen as a generalized interpolation operator.